Baylor University is required to

 The limit on a PLUS or Grad PLUS Loan is the student's cost of attendance minus any other financial aid received.
 You apply for the academic year (fall/spring semesters or fall/winter/spring quarters).
 You apply for summer separately.
-The total origination fee is 4% of the amount borrowed and the up-front interest rebate is 1.5%.
-If the borrower fails to make 12 on-time monthly payments, a charge of the difference between the rebate and the origination fee will be added to the outstanding balance of the loan.
-The Department of Education will no longer offer repayment incentives at the time of disbursement for Direct Loans first disbursed on or after July 1, 2012.
-With the termination of the up-front interest rebate, the net disbursement you receive will be less after July 1, 2012 (4% deducted from the gross amount instead of 2.5%) The interest rate on the loan is 6.31% for loans first disbursed after July 1, 2016 and before July 1, 2017.
+The total origination fee is currently 4.272% of the amount borrowed.
+The origination fee for loans disbursed on, or after October 1, 2016 is 4.276%.
+The interest rate on the loan is 6.31% for loans first disbursed after July 1, 2016 and before July 1, 2017.
 Rates are reviewed and announced by the Department of Education each year.
 Click here to view a sample loan disclosure statement.
 You will receive a statement specific to your loan before your loan is disbursed.

-Federal regulations define credit eligibility for a PLUS Loan as being a borrower who has no "adverse credit."
+Federal regulations define credit eligibility for a PLUS Loan as having no "adverse credit."
 This term normally means that the applicant has no debt repayment account that is 90 days or more delinquent, has not had any debt discharged in bankruptcy in the last 5 years, and has not been in default on any debt (no foreclosure, tax lien, repossession, wage garnishment, or write-off) in the last 5 years.
 An applicant will be determined to have an adverse credit history if the total combined outstanding balance of the debts, including debts in collection or charged off during the two years preceding the date of the credit report, is greater than $2,085.

-The credit check for a PLUS or Grad PLUS loan is valid for 90 days.
-Therefore, you should apply no earlier than 90 days before the first disbursement date of the loan period.
-For example, disbursement for Fall 2012 is scheduled for August 12, 2012 (the earliest date permissible by federal regulation.)
-Therefore, you should apply for a PLUS or Grad PLUS loan for the 2012-2013 academic year no earlier than May 15, 2012.
-The studentloans.gov website will accept applications for the 2012-2013 academic year beginning May 15, 2012.
+The credit check for a PLUS or Grad PLUS loan is valid for 180 days.
+Disbursement for Fall 2017 is scheduled for August 11, 2017 (the earliest date permissible by federal regulation.)
+You can apply for a PLUS or Grad PLUS loan for the 2017-2018 academic year no earlier than April 15, 2017.
+The studentloans.gov website will accept applications for the 2017-2018 academic year beginning April 15, 2017.